 Christmas In Thessaloniki – Christmas Markets & Where To Go

-These are the most popular Christmas spots in town; it includes a few markets, as well as traditional Christmas fairs and picturesque neighborhoods where the Christmas spirits are high during this time of the year
+These are the most popular Christmas spots in town; they include a few markets, as well as traditional Christmas fairs and picturesque neighborhoods where the Christmas spirits are high during this time of the year

 Christmas Flea Market

-Yes, there is also a very Christmassy atmosphere at Thessaloniki’s flea market every winter.
-This market is open all year round but gets a completely different atmosphere during the merry season.
+Yes, Thessaloniki’s flea market has a very Christmassy atmosphere every winter.
+This market is open all year round but gets an entirely different atmosphere during the merry season.

 The market is held indoors at the premises of an old warehouse by the port, which has been refurbished and looks incredibly beautiful with its Christmas decor and dozens of stalls.

-You can purchase second-hand presents and find interesting vintage objects, including clothes, bags, and sunglasses, but also objects for the house and other curiosities.
+You can purchase second-hand presents and find interesting vintage objects, including clothes, bags, sunglasses, and things for the house and other curiosities.

 Aristotelous Square